tldr-pages/tldr/pages/linux/netselect.md

 > Speed test for choosing a fast network server.
 > More information: <https://github.com/apenwarr/netselect> .

-- Choose the fastest server:
+- Choose the server with the lowest latency:

 `sudo netselect {{host_1}} {{host_2}}`